dhes/cds-hooks/GrandNarrative.md

 |Diabetes Screening CDS Connect|CDS Connect:Prediabetes and Type 2 Diabetes: Part One, Screening||https://cds.ahrq.gov/sites/default/files/cds/artifact/logic/2023-08/USPSTFPrediabetesAndType2DiabetesPart1ScreeningFHIRv401_v2.1.0_CQL.zip|https://cds.ahrq.gov/cdsconnect/artifact/prediabetes-and-type-2-diabetes-part-one-screening|
 |Colonoscopy Surveillance|me|CQL-testing-framework|||

-Then there's ColonoscopyPolyp which is the IG for "CQL-testing-framework" (the badly named coloscoyp survellance test suite).
+Then there's ColonoscopyPolyp which is the IG for "CQL-testing-framework" (the badly named coloscoyp surveillance test suite).

 I have two entries for diabetes screening because I seem to have my own version of diabetes-screening and I'm not sure how much it reflects the CDS Connect version.
 I actually have two personal repositories named diabetes-screening and diabetes-screening-cds-connect.